module-federation/module-federation-examples/angular11-microfrontends-ngrx/README.md

 The shell project located in: `projects/mdmf-shell` folder, its contains the shell application which is used to load remote Microfrontends using dynamic routing constructed from the Microfrontend array.
 The list of Microfrontends can be loaded from a config if required, but for the example it is just an hardcoded array.

-The share libraries and Angular library (`mdmf-shared`) are configured within the Module Federation config:
+The shared libraries and Angular library (`mdmf-shared`) are configured within the Module Federation config:

 ```js
   plugins: [